1. Home

 My electric bill is $290/mo

-The direction of your roof also determines how many solar panels you need, as southern-facing roofs in the northern hemisphere are ideal, as they receive more direct sunlight and can use that sunlight to create more energy.
-If your roof does not face south, you may either need a more complicated installation to get your panels facing the right direction, or you may need more panels to make up for the difference in energy-creating potential.
+The direction of your roof also determines how many solar panels you need.
+In the northern hemisphere, southern-facing roofs are ideal, as they receive more direct sunlight and can use that sunlight to create more energy.
+If your roof does not face south, you may need either a more complicated installation to get your panels facing the right direction or more panels to make up for the difference in energy-creating potential.

 While the efficiency of solar panels might vary, solar panel sizes typically don’t, as most companies have a standard solar panel square footage to make installation easier.
 The standard solar panel size dimensions are about 65 inches by 39 inches, which is roughly 17.5 square feet.

-Generally, larger systems are a great way to quickly offset your current electrical and fossil fuel energy usage.
+Generally, larger systems are a great way to quickly offset your current electrical usage.
 However, larger systems are naturally more expensive.
 While you may have the roof real estate for a large array, you might not have the financial budget for it, and vice versa.

 Another thing to consider when figuring out your budget is whether your local utility offers net metering, and what rate they offer for that net metering.
-If you’re not familiar, net metering is when your utility company offers you credits for the extra energy that your system produces and feeds back into the grid.
-These credits can then be used to offset the cost of power that you might need to draw back from the grid, such as at night or during storms if you don’t have a battery storage system.
+If you’re not familiar, net metering is when your utility company offers you credits for the extra energy your system produces and feeds back into the grid.
+These credits can be used to offset the cost of power you might use from the grid, such as at night or during storms if you don’t have a battery storage system.
 If your local utility offers a generous net metering policy, it may allow you to expand your initial budget and then make up that difference over time.
+Net metering often comes with restrictions on how large of a system you can install.

 A good solar installation should offset as close to the exact amount of energy that you use as possible.
-That’s why we typically ask for samples of previous power bills when designing a system.
-These power bills help us estimate your power requirements, and design a system that matches your specific needs.
+That’s why installers ask for samples of previous power bills: to design a system that meets your actual needs.
 Some months you might use more energy than your system produces, and some months you might use less energy than you produce, but at the end of the year, the goal is to generate about the same amount of energy as you use.

 That said, there are some instances where it makes sense to install more solar panels to generate more energy than you plan on using.
 The first is if you plan on installing an energy storage system to capture that excess energy.
 Solar battery storage lets you use the energy you generated during the day to power your home at night, and also gives you a backup source of power in case you have a blackout or other issue.

-Your home’s roof space is just one of the factors that determines the optimum solar power system for your family’s needs.
-The arrangement of panels and the difficulty of the installation is determined by your roof, but you also need to consider your family’s energy needs, any future changes that your family might expect, your local incentives and net-metering programs, and a variety of other factors.
-Fortunately, Palmetto can help figure out the precise number and type of panels that will work best for your roof, and make it easy to get a system that’s perfectly matched to your family’s needs.
+Your home’s roof space is just one of the factors that determine the optimum solar power system for your family’s needs.
+The arrangement of panels and the difficulty of the installation are determined by your roof, but you also need to consider your family’s energy needs, any future changes your family might expect, your local incentives and net-metering programs, and other individualized factors.

 See what solar can do for you: